How to De-Reserves Reserves: Admissions to Technical Colleges in India: De-reservation via Choice Rules

 It simply says that if an individual prefers an institution to her assigned institution, then all categories in the preferred institution she is eligible for must be exhausted.
 Note that the second condition takes de-reservations into account as follows: at the preferred institution, not only $q_{s}^{o}$ open-category positions but also $q_{s}^{OBC}$ positions must be allocated either as open-category or OBC category because any unfilled OBC position must be provided as an open-category position.

 Our next axiom formulates the \emph{over-and-above principle} \emph{in the presence of de-reservation}.
-Over-and-above approach in the absence of de-reservations says that open-category positions taken by reserve category applicants from the initially set $q_{s}^{o}$ positions are not counted against their respective reservations.
+In the absence of de-reservations, the over-and-above approach says that open-category positions taken by reserve category applicants from the initially set $q_{s}^{o}$ positions are not counted against their respective reservations.
 It is executed by filling open-category positions before reserve category positions.
-The following quote from the ''\emph{Business Rules for Joint Seat Allocation for the Academic Programs offered by the IITs, NITs, IIESTs, IIITs, and Other-GFTIs for the academic year 2021-22}'' clearly describe the order at which positions are filled in the presence of dee-reservations: \begin{quotation} ''\emph{The justification for the above order is the following: The candidate is eligible for OPEN seats.
-So attempts must be made to allocate her a OPEN seat before her own category}.'' \end{quotation} Not only initially set $q_{s}^{o}$ open-category positions but also \emph{reverted surplus OBC positions} are to be allocated before allocating the reserve category positions.
-This observation motivates us to extend the over-and-above principle---which defined in the absence of de-reservations---in a way that positions taken by reserve category applicants from the reverted surplus OBC positions are \emph{also} not counted against their respective reservations.
+The following quote from the ''\emph{Business Rules for Joint Seat Allocation for the Academic Programs offered by the IITs, NITs, IIESTs, IIITs, and Other-GFTIs for the academic year 2021-22}'' clearly describe the order at which positions are filled in the presence of de-reservations: \begin{quotation} \emph{``The justification for the above order is the following: The candidate is eligible for OPEN seats.
+So attempts must be made to allocate her a OPEN seat before her own category}.'' \end{quotation} Both $q_{s}^{o}$ (initially set) open-category positions and \emph{reverted surplus OBC positions }should be allocated before allocating the reserve category positions.
+This observation motivates us to extend the over-and-above principle---which is defined in the absence of de-reservations---so that reserve category applicants who took positions from the reverted surplus OBC positions are also not counted against their respective reservations.